• Skip to main content

 Projected profits of the company is to be increased at a rate of 15% over the next 10 years.

-Price/Earnings to Growth ratio will help you to know whether market has undervalued or overvalued a stock in comparison to another company’s stock.
+Price Earnings to Growth ratio will help you to know whether market has undervalued or overvalued a stock in comparison to another company’s stock.
 If the PEG is higher, the market has overvalued the stock.
-If the PEG is lower, the market is undervalued the stock.
+If the Price Earnings to Growth ratio (PEG) is lower, the market is undervalued the stock.

-A stock might be trading at a high P/E multiples in market indicating its overvalued, but if it maintains a high growth rate then the PEG will be low, indicating its still a good buy.
-If the same stock is considered by analyst to grow at a very low rate than your estimated rate, then your PEG will be wrong in comparison to analyst’s price earnings to growth ratio.
+A stock might be trading at a high P/E multiples in market indicating its overvalued, but if it maintains a high growth rate then the Price Earnings to Growth ratio (PEG) will be low, indicating its still a good buy.
+If the same stock is considered by analyst to grow at a very low rate than your estimated rate, then your PEG ratio will be wrong in comparison to analyst’s price earnings to growth ratio.

-To compute PEG, you need to first decide which estimate to be considered in the formula.
+To compute Price Earnings to Growth ratio (PEG), you need to first decide which estimate to be considered in the formula.
 If you are expecting the company to maintain the same profit as it made in the past then take the same rate to your calculation or else consider the market expected rate.

 Similarly, if the company will have a low profit it future than the earlier estimates, then the PEG is to be high, indicating the stock is overpriced.